mattbellis/hepfile/docs/introduction_installation.rst

 on `numpy` and `h5py`.
 To install the base package use:
 ::

-   pip install hepfile
+   python -m pip install hepfile

 You can also get the `awkward_tools` which is the hepfile integration with the awkward package.
 This is especially recommended for High Energy Physicists who are used to working with awkward arrays.
 The only dependency this add is `awkward`.
 To install this version of the package use:
 ::

-   pip install hepfile[awkward]
+   python -m pip install hepfile[awkward]

 You can get the more data science focused tools by installing the `df_tools` and `csv_tools`.
 These provide integration with pandas and typical csv files.
 This is recommended for those who are used to working